Speen, Buckinghamshire

 Speen is a village in the Chiltern Hills, an Area of Outstanding Natural Beauty, situated in the civil parish of Lacey Green, in Buckinghamshire, England.

 The centre of the village (depicted by the village sign) is 3 mi south-east of Princes Risborough, and 5 mi north of High Wycombe.
-The village is a short distance 'as the crow flies' from Hampden House, originally owned by John Hampden and a further distance from Chequers, the country residence of the Prime Minister.
+The village is a short distance from Hampden House, originally owned by John Hampden and a further distance from Chequers, the country residence of the Prime Minister.

-The village has an annual fete which is usually held on the first weekend of July and a bi-annual arts festival which has been running for many years.
-The festival consists of entertainment shows, a theatre production and general activities on Speen Playing Field.
+The village has an annual fete which is usually held on the first weekend of July and a bi-annual arts festival which consists of entertainment shows, a theatre production and general activities on Speen Playing Field.

 History

 The village name originates from Anglo Saxon.
 The exact meaning is unclear, but possibly meaning 'wood-chip place'.
 The name of the village corresponds to the location of the hamlet in the Chiltern Forest where trees were regularly felled.

 The Baptist church was built by men of the village in 1802.
 The flints were apparently collected in their aprons by local women from surrounding fields, helped by their children.
 It is a Grade II listed building.